SWEA 2025 Weekplan 14

 Monday lecture starts at 9.15, and I will spend the time on talking about the exam.
 Wednesday is cancelled and replaced by screencasts.

-I advice spending the last Lab session on preparing for the exam by doing the (exam related) Kata and rehearsing the exam questions.
+I advice spending the last Lab session on preparing for the exam by rehearsing some exam questions.
+No kata this week.

 In looking for good resources on concurrency in Java, I actually found Jenkov's tutorial pages quite OK; so we will use them instead of a book.
 Note that in some of the later sections, Jenkov himself implements for instance Lock - you may skip these descriptions as Java 1.5 and later provides Lock implementations.